LT0303/Star-Website/README.md

 more about a set of notable stars.
 I aim to further practice using git with a remote repository from my local machine, including setting up a remote through git bash and GitHub's website.

+After learning some more JavaScript, specifically events, I now also aim to use events to add interactivity directly to the page itself, mainly using click event listeners and manipulating DOM objects like text and images to facilitate users' progress through the page.